Boom Guide

 • TRAVEL BY METRO - TRAIN

-Take the metro until Trindade station.
-At Trindade metro station, take the line A, or B; or C, or F in direction of Estádio do Dragão, or Campanhã, or Fânzeres and exit at Campanhã station – Metro do Porto.
+Take the Metro until Trindade station.
+At Trindade metro station, take the line A, or B; or C, or F in the direction of Estádio do Dragão, or Campanhã, or Fânzeres and exit at Campanhã station – Metro do Porto.
 At Campanhã, get a train ticket until Castelo Branco (numbers of trains to catch and routes may differ).
 Know more.

 Make sure to plan your journey in advance – visit the relevant public transportation websites available here beforehand.